Federal judges collect Söder’s exit restriction | BR24

 Leaving the apartment only with “valid reason”

-Specifically, the legal dispute was about the Bavarian Corona Ordinance of March 31, 2020, which was in force from April 1 to 19, 2020.
+Specifically, the legal dispute was regarding the Bavarian Corona Ordinance of March 31, 2020, which was in force from April 1 to 19, 2020.
 While contact restrictions applied in other federal states at the time, Prime Minister Markus Söder (CSU) and his state government relied on a stricter method – an exit restriction.

 At that time, leaving one’s own apartment in the Free State was only permitted with “valid reasons”.
 These included professional activities and visits to the doctor, shopping, the way to your life partner as well as sports or exercise in the fresh air, “but only alone or with members of your own household”.
 The police were required to monitor compliance with the rules.
-There was an exit restriction in Bavaria before and after – but the current procedure was only about the period in the first half of April.
+There was an exit restriction in Bavaria before and following – but the current procedure was only regarding the period in the first half of April.

 Federal Judge: Not plausibly justified